Imran4424/Software-Architecture/SolidPrinciples.md

 Although, Dependency principle has two parts, fundamental concepts behind both parts is the same.

+If a software design follow one part the other part will be followed as well.

 # Conclusion

 SOLID principles complement each other and work together in unison, to achieve common goal of well-designed software system.